nelioyann/affective-music/readme.md

 ### Playlist Functionnality

-- [ ] Read heart rate over a specific amount of time
+- [x] Read heart rate over a specific amount of time
-- [ ] Save the data locally by date/time
+- [x] Save the data locally by date/time
-- [ ] Retrieve the data
+- [x] Retrieve the data
 - [x] Show the data in a playlist
 - [x] Play notes associated to each numerical value
+- [ ] Delete entries

 ### Player Functionnality